NameTruffle/rawr-specification/README.md

 # Project Laya

-Project Laya is a concept for a modern peer-to-peer protocol designed to work under all network conditions including traversing symetrical NATs and other unique conditions not currently handled by STUN or TURN.
+Project Laya is a concept for a modern peer-to-peer protocol for designed to work under all network conditions including traversing symetrical NATs and other unique conditions not currently handled by STUN or TURN.